castorini/pyserini/pyserini/resources/index-metadata/faiss-flat.beir-v1.0.0.contriever-msmarco.20230124.README.md

 where the `subdataset` is one of the BEIR dataset, e.g. `scifact`.

 The Embedding is then converted to Pyserini index format.

+In April 2024, indexes were repackaged to adopt a more consistent naming scheme.